CommonWealthRobotics/bowler-script-kernel/README.md

   java -jar BowlerScriptKernel.jar -p .. # This will load one script then take the list of objects returned and pass them to the next script as its 'args' variable

   java -jar BowlerScriptKernel.jar -r <Groovy,Clojure,Jython> #Starts a repl for interactive robot coding

+  java -jar BowlerScriptKernel.jar -g <GIT url>  <File> # Runs a file from its git location
 ```